Josh-Varney/FitnessTracker/README.md

     - ui_components:
       - UI features for reducing complexities for code page

+    - initial_design+user_case (To be Viewed):
+      - Consists of pdf file for the application project

+    - initial_ideas (To be Viewed):
+      - Consists of pdf file for the application project

     - firebase_options : configurations for firebase API
     - main : runs the application and page to designate the  user initially